Dayaraeich/calculadora/README.md

 # Calculator

 This is a simple calculator written in Python.
-It is able to perform basic calculations such as addition, subtraction, multiplication and division, as well as calculate the remainder of an integer division.
+It is able to perform basic calculations such as addition, subtraction, multiplication and division.

 # Installation